danwallach/github-classroom-utils/README.md

 ### github_event_times

-This program uses the GitHub "Events" API to print all of the *push* times for each commit, with its output in LaTeX "tabular" format.
+This program uses the GitHub "Events" API to print all of the *push* times for each commit.
 This might be useful if you have a student who you suspect of falsifying commit times around a deadline and you need to document what happened.
+By default, you get a LaTeX "table" with a "tabular" inside.
+If the table is too large, you've got two useful flags, `--longtable` and `--tiny`.
+The former uses the LaTeX longtable package for multi-page tables.
+The latter uses a smaller font.

 Lets say you want to get the commit times for a series of repos with